repairs to guitar amplifiers & hifi amps

 In most jobs a deposit is required, all work is guaranteed, and service reports given upon request

-The main issues that affect repair are design faults, long term use and/or abuse and equipment which has been quickly and badly repaired or modified.
+The main issues that affect repair are design faults, long term use and/or abuse, environmental conditions of the location where the equipment has been stored (i.e. condensation for instance) and equipment which has been quickly and badly repaired or modified.

 REPAIR PROCESS